Local residents invited to adopt area to Keep Pa. Beautiful

 While not littering in the first place is the best scenario, cleanups are critical, and in a sense serve as a preventative function through engaging the community around the littering issue and simply because people are less likely to litter in an area that is kept free of trash.

-For more information about adopting a municipal road, park, trail or waterway, visit keeppabeautiful.org and choose Programs, then Adoptions or email slarson@keeppabeautiful.org or call 877-772-3673 ext.
-104. For info about adopting a state maintained road, visit www.penndot.gov and search Adopt-a-Highway.
+For more information about adopting a municipal road, park, trail or waterway, visit keeppabeautiful.org and choose Programs, then Adoptions or contact Stephanie Larson at slarson@keeppabeautiful.org or 877-772-3673 ext.
+104. For information about adopting a state maintained road, visit the PA Department of Transportation at www.penndot.gov and search Adopt-a-Highway.